kensnyder/bunshine/README.md

   c.now; // The result of performance.now() at the start of the request

-  // Convenience methods for creating Response objects with various content types
+  // Convenience methods for creating Response objects with various content types c.json(data, init);
-  // Note that responses are automatically gzipped if the client accepts gzip c.json(data, init);
   c.text(text, init);
   c.js(jsText, init);